What is a cervical mucus (CM) check and how do I do one?

 Where is Glow Genius?
 What is it?

-Glow Genius is at the top right corner of your app.
-It is sort of like the command center of Glow.
-Within Glow Genius you will be able to access your CM and BBT charts.
-You will be able to read your notifications, set fertility related reminders for yourself and keep an eye on your engagement level.
-Most importantly, you will be given daily insights into your fertility based on the information you log and tasks you complete.
+Glow Genius is sort of like the command center of Glow.
+It’s the center icon at the bottom of the app.
+Within Glow Genius you will be able to access your charts, including your weight, calorie, nutrition and cycle charts.
+You will also be able to see a summary of your past cycles.
+Most importantly, you will get daily insights into your health.

 I had a miscarriage.
 How do I start using Glow again?